FPNs will be issued in a fair and proportional manner, so those who are spoiling the environment for others are made accountable.

 FPNs for spitting, urinating and defecating are issued under section 87 of the Environmental Protection Act 1990.

-Spitting, urinating and defecating in public places are anti-social habits and can have a number of health implications.
+Spitting, urinating and defecating in public places are anti-social habits and can have several health implications.
 An FPN will be issued when spitting, urinating or defecating occurs on public surfaces, roads, pavements or streets.

 Dog fouling, dogs on leads, dogs on lead by direction and dogs in dog exclusion zones